 One of my biggest travel inspirations is reading what other’s have experienced.
-The following are choices that I thought best inspired me!
+The following are choices that most inspired me!

 Shanti Bloody Shanti: An Indian Odyssey by Aaron Smith (2013, Roaring Forties Press).

 I first discovered Smith in a condensed travel section in my local library while I was living in Australia.
 Frugally saving for our South America trip, the library was my free safe haven.
 I picked up my love for reading, and also found a new niche in the library.
 Literally.